 - Further information

-Gaulish language is attested in many inscriptions written in three different alphabets:
+Gaulish language is attested in many inscriptions written in three different writing systems:

 - the Etruscan alphabet, which led to Gallo-Etruscan writing.
 It was found in Northern Italy, on the south side of the River Po.
 These inscriptions should not be confused with the Lepontic inscriptions ;